AmitAzoulay/OSPF_Attacks_Finder/README.md

 After reading Gabi Nakibly, Alex Kirshon, and Dima Gonikman's research on OSPF attacks, I realized the power, impact, and relevance of L3 attacks, in particular related to OSPF.
 OSPF is the most used routing protocol in small and large networks today.

 The OSPF Attacks Finder is a command line tool that detects OSPF attacks in a given pcap file.
 The tool is designed for security researchers and network administrators to check if there is routing poisoning in their network.
+The tool finds the potential for the following attacks:
+        - Disguised LSA
+        - Mismatched field attacks
+        - Remote False Adjacency
-The tool finds disguised LSA and Mismatched field attacks by Tshark filtering and Python parsing.
+It is done by Tshark filtering and Python parsing.
+The tool is built in a framework format and allows for easy addition of new analyses.

+### Usge
 CMD:
 ```cmd
 python ospf_attacks_finder.py -p <your_pcap>